vinaypoddar/how-to-prepare-for-1Z0-808-certification/README.md

-# Advantages of Java Certification
+# How to Prepare for 1Z0-808 Certification
 In the cutting edge market, a certified professional always stand out of the crowd and also gives a measurable insight to the employers about your skills.

 There are various certification available in the market, but we here will specifically talk about Java Certification.